matthiasn/talk-transcripts/Hickey_Rich/ClojureForJavaProgrammers.md

 that also give the modern versions, if the ones in the talk did not work with Clojure 1.10.1, the latest as of 2019.
-There are _very_ few examples of this, and it appears that the syntax changes were made before Clojure 1.0 was released in 2009.
-This talk was given before then.
+There are _very_ few examples of this, and it appears that the syntax changes were made before Clojure 1.0 was released in 2009, after this talk was given.

 This page says the presentation was given in June 2008: https://github.com/tallesl/Rich-Hickey-fanclub